-For those of you have read some of our other best of articles, you’ll know that Merrick’s Grain-Free range is one of our favorites.
+For those of you who have read some of our other best of articles, you’ll know that Merrick’s Grain-Free range is one of our favorites.
 The majority of the formulas in this range provide excellent nutrition from a range of high-quality ingredients.

-Ingredients used within this range include common meat and fish ingredients such as Chicken or Beef but it also includes less common meats such as Rabbit or Venison.
+Ingredients used within this range include common meat and fish ingredients such as Chicken or Beef, but it also includes less common meats such as Rabbit or Venison.

-Their Chicken formula, is one of their best and includes a mix of Chicken and Turkey ingredients.
-These poultry ingredients are combined with Sweet Potatoes, Potatoes and Peas.
+Their Chicken formula is one of their best and includes a mix of Chicken and Turkey ingredients.
+These poultry ingredients are combined with Sweet Potatoes, Potatoes, and Peas.

 The proportions of Potatoes and Sweet Potatoes, are far higher than the proportion of legumes and make up the bulk of the satisfactory carbohydrate proportion.
 Sweet Potatoes, in particular, are considered the best starch ingredient to be in dog food and can provide a number of micronutrients that traditional white potatoes can not.

-Wellness is a reputable brand that has featured on shelves for decades, and despite a lot of its competitor’s brands moving away from large retailers like PetSmart, Wellness has stuck around and as a consequence reaps the benefit.
+Wellness is a reputable brand that has featured on shelves for decades, and despite a lot of its competitor’s brands moving away from large retailers like PetSmart, Wellness has stuck around and, as a consequence, reaps the benefit.
 The Core range is one of their most popular and features a variety of formulas for adult dogs and puppies.

 Their Ocean Formula is one of our favorites and features a variety of fish ingredients.
 This includes Whitefish, Salmon Meal, Herring Meal, and Menhaden Fish Meal.
 These Fish ingredients provide an ample portion of protein and fat, in particular, the Omega 3 Fatty Acids, which provide a number of health benefits.

 Many of you may not be familiar with Menhaden Fish Meal.
 It is a small oily fish from the Atlantic Ocean that is low-cost yet rich in protein and is used by manufacturers as an alternative to low-quality and low-cost vegetable by-products like Pea Protein.
-Find out more about this in our article Menhaden Fish Meal In Dog Food.
+Find out more about this in our article, Menhaden Fish Meal In Dog Food.